 There is something very special about the experience of floating.
 It is common for people who float to want others to share in their delight and bliss.
 That’s what motivated us to start Float in the Forest.
 We want as many people to be able to float as possible.
 Find out more about us.

-We see it as a pleasure and a privilege to be able to offer floatation in the Forest of Dean.
-Sign up to our email list below to be kept updated on our progress to launch.
+We see it as a pleasure and a privilege to be able to offer floatation in the Forest of Dean, and we look forward to seeing you soon!

 Tues to Sun, 10am - 8pm